molarmanful/bited/docs/manual/font-anatomy.md

     ???+ question "Descent"

         The bottommost edge of the font.
-Any pixels below the descent will bleed downwards into the next line.
+Pixels below the descent will bleed downwards into the next line.

 Typesetting glyphs relies on boxes formed from each glyph's ascent, descent, horizontal baseline, and dwidth.
 In other words:

-- Given two consecutive glyphs, the next glyph's horizontal baseline and the previous glyph's dwidth will be touching.
+- Given two consecutive glyphs, the next glyph's horizontal baseline and the previous glyph's dwidth will be equal.
-- Given two consecutive lines of glyphs, the next line's ascent and the previous line's descent will be touching.
+- Given two consecutive lines of glyphs, the next line's ascent and the previous line's descent will be equal.

 When choosing your bitmap font's metrics, you should make sure to reserve enough space so that glyphs don't crowd each other out.